swiftlang/swift/docs/LibraryEvolution.rst

     Non-public cases in public enums don't exist at the moment, but they *can* be useful, and they require essentially the same implementation work as cases added in future versions of a library.

+Adding or removing the ``@objc`` attribute from an enum is not permitted; this affects the enum's memory representation and is not backwards-compatible.

 Initializers